wingED-III/Hoi4_Mod_Touhou_Ship_Name_List/README.md

 Have not test with Iron man mode.

-compatible version 1.9.*
+Compatible game version 1.10.*

 Not affect saved games.

-The Mod's version 1.0.1
+The Mod's version is 1.0.3